 Putting Your Hotel at the Forefront of Innovation

-By Magnus Friberg, CEO & President of Zaplox
+By Magnus Friberg, Former CEO & President of Zaplox

 These days, travel is anything but 'standard'.
 With the steady rise in boutique hotels, unique accommodations, innovative technology, luxury travel brands and a personalized guest experience, the hospitality industry has evolved into a truly exciting landscape.

 With millennial and solo travelers on the rise (roughly one in four people say they will travel solo in 2018), hotels should look beyond traditional hotel rooms and layouts to include more non-traditional spaces.
 If your offering includes a blend of hotel amenities and alternative accommodations - you open yourself up to myriad of different travelers (millennials, solo travelers, young couples, bleisure travelers, families and more).
 This could include shared sleeping areas for up to multiple guests, and private rooms for families or groups.

 By catering to this wider range of guest preferences, hotels can remain competitive against the rising market of vacation rentals and Airbnb's.
 After all, guests today not only love authentic spaces, but also crave hotels offering their own personalities and unique experiences.

 2. Offer Memorable Experiences

 When considering new ways to innovate your hotel's offerings, try to shift into the mindset of 'experience over things'.
 Your hotel shouldn't just represent accommodations, but also a truly memorable experience for each guest.